Outer-Product-Free Sets for Polynomial Optimization and Oracle-Based Cuts: Numerical Examples and Experiments

-Test instances are taken from two sources.
-First, we include all 26 problem instances from Floudas et al. \cite{floudas2013handbook} (available via GLOBALLib \cite{globalliburl}) that have quadratic objective and constraints.
-Our cuts can accommodate arbitrary polynomial terms, however for implementation purposes reading QCQP problems is more convenient.
-Second, we include all 99 instances of BoxQP developed by several authors \cite{VanNem05b,Burer10}.
-These problems have simple box constraints $x \in [0,1]^n$ and a nonconvex nonhomogeneous quadratic objective function.
-We choose the initial LP relaxation to be the standard RLT relaxation of QCQP: setting $r=2$ in $\mathbf{LPO}$ and including McCormick estimators for bilinear terms (see e.g. \cite{anstreicher2009semidefinite}).
-Problem sizes vary from $21\times21$ to $126\times 126$ symmetric matrices of decision variables for BoxQP instances and from $6\times6$ to $63\times63$ for GLOBALLib instances.
+Our main experiments are performed over nonconvex QCQPs.
+In this case, test instances are taken from two sources.
+First, we consider all 27 problem instances from Floudas et al. \cite{floudas2013handbook} (available via GLOBALLib \cite{globalliburl}) that have quadratic objective and constraints.
+Second, we consider all 99 instances of BoxQP developed by several authors \cite{VanNem05b,Burer10}.
+These problems have box constraints $x \in [0,1]^n$ and a nonconvex quadratic objective function.
+We refer the reader to \cite{burer2009globally} for a semidefinite programming approach to this class of instances and \cite{chen2012globally} for a completely positive approach to QPs.
+Recent papers \cite{bonamiglobally,xia2019globally} have considered solving BoxQP with integer linear programming.

+In order to evaluate the performance of our general-purpose cuts, we compare our results with the V2 setting used by Saxena, Bonami and Lee \cite{saxena2010convex} and with SDP relaxations.
+We chose V2 in \cite{saxena2010convex} as a comparison as we find it the most similar to our approach.
+V2 uses an lifted linear relaxation for QCQPs and applies two types of cuts: an outer-approximation of the PSD cone and disjunctive cuts for which the separation involves a MIP.
+We emphasize that these families of cuts are complementary and not competitive, and the comparison is only meant to provide a reference on the effectiveness of our cuts.

+In the GLOBALLib instances, we choose the initial LP relaxation to be the standard RLT relaxation of QCQP: setting $r=1$ in $\mathbf{LPO}$ and including McCormick estimators for bilinear terms (see \cite{mccormick1976computability,anstreicher2009semidefinite}).
 To obtain variable bounds for some of the GLOBALLib instances we apply a simple bound tightening procedure: minimize/maximize a given variable subject to the RLT relaxation.
+Problem sizes vary from $6\times6$ to $63\times63$ for these instances.